 The alternative to using nanotechnology on the surfaces to reduce cleaning needs to use nanoparticles in the cleaning agents for more effective results.

 Nano-particle on the surfaces repel the dirt.
 However, nanoparticles in cleaning solutions can help to break that dirt down more easily.
 Cleaning solutions with nano-emulsions can target the dirt and grime more easily.
-These oil emulsion particle mix with detergents and attract the dirt, binding with it for a more effective cleaning process.
+These oil emulsion particles mix with detergents and attract the dirt, binding with it for a more effective cleaning process.

 They are a popular agent in cleaning solutions due to their high surface area per unit volume – like many nanoparticles – as well as their strength, stability, and transparency.
 These properties mean that they are also helpful in other industries.
-They include cosmetic items, such as cleaners, and medical items.
+They include cosmetic items, such as cleaners and medical items.

-Once again, pharmaceuticals is a priority, and there is the potential to adapt this binding method in drug delivery.
+Once again, pharmaceuticals are a priority, and there is the potential to adapt this binding method in drug delivery.
 Researchers continue to look into new methods of creating and improving these particles for ease of use and replication.

 The use of nano-emulsions via robotic pool cleaners.

 A better approach would be to use the nano-emulsions within a robot pool cleaner.
-This would allow for a more effective, energy efficient automated solution to the cleaning problem.
+This would allow for a more effective, energy-efficient automated solution to the cleaning problem.
 Robotic pool cleaners are a common tool among pool owners.
 Modern devices have the ability to map a route around the surfaces, clean the dirt with ease and limit the need for hands-on cleaning, energy use, and chemicals.

 Pool owners can leave them alone to get on with the job and return to a clean pool.
 This is another consideration with those self-cleaning pool with the jets.
 Could a robot clean up the worst of the mess in a pool with all those jets to work around and that sort of current?

 The best robots have a cleaning system where the brushes scrub away at the dirt and suck it up into their dirt canister.
-This is then emptied as needed It would not take much to add a dispenser for this solution of nano-emulsions.
+This is then emptied as needed.
+It would not take much to add a dispenser for this solution of nano-emulsions.
 The robot could release an amount into the water periodically to aid cleaning.
 More intelligent models may do so when they detect a particularly difficult patch of grime.